 Available zinc (mg kg-1)

 The data presented in Table 3 revealed that the available zinc (Zn) in red soils was minutely decreased under cabbage cultivation.
-The available zinc in red soils at initial stage ranged from 0.81 to 1.31 mg kg-1 soil with a mean value of 0.99 mg kg-1 soil however, it was slightly decreased after harvest of the cabbage and ranged from 0.78 to 1.27 mg kg-1 soil with a mean value of 0.96 mg kg-1 soil.
-On the basis of criteria, suggested by Elwell and Gridley (1967), all the soils samples of both the stages (Initial and post-harvest) were found medium in available zinc.
+The available zinc in red soils at initial stage ranged from 0.81 to 1.31 mg kg-1 with a mean value of 0.99 mg kg-1, however, it was slightly decreased after harvest of the cabbage and ranged from 0.78 to 1.27 mg kg-1 soil with a mean value of 0.96 mg kg-1.
+On the basis of criteria, suggested by Elwell and Gridley (1967), all the soils samples of both the stages (Initial and post-harvest) were found to be medium in available zinc.
 Partial immobilization and release from organic compounds might enhance the availability in the surface soils (Chitdeshwari et al., 2019).
 Madhu and David (2017) reported that application of organic manures like FYM and vermicompost is sufficient for maintaining available zinc content in the soil.

 Available iron (mg kg-1)

 It is evident from the data presented in Table 3 clearly indicated that the available iron (Fe) content in the red soils was minutely decreased by cabbage cultivation.
-The iron content in initial soil samples was ranged from 0.24 to 0.29 mg kg-1 soil with a mean value of 0.26 mg kg-1 soil whereas, the available iron content in post-harvest soil samples was ranged between 0.22 to 0.28 mg kg-1 soil with a mean value of 0.25 mg kg-1 soil.
-On the basis of limits suggested by Elwell and Gridley (1967) in respect to available iron content indicates that all the soils samples of both the stages (Initial and post-harvest) were found highly deficit (Very low) to available iron in the soil.
+The iron content in initial soil samples was ranged from 0.24 to 0.29 mg kg-1 with a mean value of 0.26 mg kg-1 whereas, the available iron content in post-harvest soil samples was ranged between 0.22 to 0.28 mg kg-1 with a mean value of 0.25 mg kg-1.
+On the basis of limits suggested by Elwell and Gridley (1967) in respect to available iron content indicates that all the soils samples of both the stages (Initial and post-harvest) were found highly deficit (Very low) in available iron in the soil.
 The very low availability of iron might be due to low possibility of primary and secondary iron minerals like hematite, olivine, siderite, goethite, magnetite etc. application of 0.5 – 1.0 kg ha-1 ferrous sulphate regularly for reducing iron deficiency in the soil reported by Jagtap et al. (2016).

 Available manganese (mg kg-1)

 The manganese (Mn) content in red soils was minutely decreased under cabbage cultivation (Table 3).
-The available manganese in red soils at initial stage varied from 6.48 to 7.12 mg kg-1 soil with a mean value of 6.82 mg kg-1 soil however, it was minutely decreased after harvest of cabbage and ranged between 5.80 to 7.10 mg kg-1 soils with a mean value of 6.71 mg kg-1 soil.
+The available manganese in red soils at initial stage varied from 6.48 to 7.12 mg kg-1 with a mean value of 6.82 mg kg-1, however, it was decreased after harvest of cabbage and ranged between 5.80 to 7.10 mg kg-1 with a mean value of 6.71 mg kg-1.
 Considering the available manganese rating values suggested by Elwell and Gridley (1967) in respect to available manganese content indicates that 20 samples had medium manganese content while, 7 samples had high manganese content at initial stage whereas, 24 samples had medium manganese content and rest 3 samples had high manganese content after harvest of the cabbage.
-The soils having more percent of finer fraction was found because increase in finer proportion in soils offered greater exchange sites for holding Mn2++ on it reported by Kumar et al. (2017) and Chitdeshwari et al. (2019).
+The soils having more percent of finer fraction was found because increase in finer proportion in soils offered greater exchange sites for holding Mn2++ on it as reported by Kumar et al. (2017) and Chitdeshwari et al. (2019).

 Table 3.
 Initial and post-harvest availability of micro nutrients in red soils under cabbage cultivation